kiwicopple/paul.copplest.one/docs/blog/email-to-a-friend.md

 A bit of background: I was an early reader of Tim Ferris’ The Four Hour Workweek.
 In the book he expains the mechanics of running a profitable business with only 4 hours of work per week.
 One of the keys to this is “automating” your business with cheap labour using the benefits of international wage arbitrage.

+Unfortunately, for the things I was automating, I found that the VA wasn't a good fit because:

-The main problems that I found were the terrible work quality and the time to prepare the tasks took as long as completeing them myself.
+1. the work quality was terrible, and
+1. the time to prepare the tasks took as long as completeing them myself.

 Since I had already paid for the VA I figured I might as well put Nirmal to good use.
-I am terrible at keeping in touch with my friends and family so I decided that was a good thing for Nirmal to solve.
+I am awful at keeping in touch with my friends and family so I decided that was a good thing for Nirmal to solve.

 I sent Nirmal a list of family email addresses and some bullet points of possible things to write about.
 In this task, I was not disappointed.
 None of my friends or family knew that I had a VA - I received a number of messages telling me that my email had been hacked - which made it even more enjoyable for me.